angu-software/swift-simple-snapshot-testing/Worklog.md

 ## In Progress

+- [ ] fail test viewSnapshot is not matching reference snapshot
-- [ ] make and store FailureSnapshot containing diff, original and failed Snapshot
+- [ ] store diff image in repo

 ## Backlog

 - [ ] snapshot name from test function with parameters
-- [ ] store diff image in repo
+- [ ] make and store FailureSnapshot containing diff, original and failed Snapshot
-- [ ] fail test viewSnapshot is not matching reference snapshot
 - [ ] Image (snapshot) renderer type that can handle different platforms (iOS, MacOS, ...)
 - [ ] Config to define stored/compared image format
+- [ ] Base Snapshot on ImageData

 ### PublicAPI Acceptance tests